oldfashionedjelly/PlantDoctor/README.md

-# PlantDoctor
+# Plant Doctor
-ML project to detect diseases in plants \n
+ML project to detect diseases in plants

 Made for HackMHS 2023